COLOSTRUM MANAGEMENT

 Measuring Colostrum Quality via Colostrometer:

 The ColostrometerR is a handy commercial device which can be purchased online (about ) at www.colostrometer.com.
 This device measures the specific gravity of milk, which equates to the antibody level.
 It should be used on colostrum either fresh from the cow or at room temperature.
 Refrigeration thickens the colostrum, and readings will be falsely positive.
-The goal is to feed only "green" colostrum.
+The goal is to feed only "green" or "good" colostrum at the first feeding.
 Colostrum quality varies with age of dam (first and second calf heifers have lower quality) & other factors.
+Cows that leak milk prior to the calf nursing have lower antibody levels in the colostrum.

 Colostrometer Readings: